maryP-ok/exercise/drawingIsBattingPractice.md

 Drawings I produce at drawing practice are not precious (although at this point they represent a lot of hours of work).
 And they are not particularly creative.
 If I wanted to express myself creatively, why would I draw a model posed and lit by someone else?
 If I have an idea for a picture, I generally don't leave it up to someone else to give me its subject.
 If I want to explore colour or materials or technique during drawing practice, the goal is to add more skills to my toolbox.

 Why do I keep practice drawings?
-For some not-so-good reasons: to prove to someone else that I can do it .
+For some not-so-good reasons: to prove to someone else that I can do it.
 Narcissism, self promotion, all those selfie things.
 And for good reasons: to prove to myself that I can do it; to see what works and doesn't work so that I can do it better.
 Which is why anyone practises anything.

 <img src="images/portraits at Pink.jpg">